ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## Changes between ietf-00 and ietf-01

-- STH Pollination Proof Fetching defined and indicated as optional
+- STH Pollination Proof Fetching defined and indicated as optional.
-- Adding the 3-Method Ecosystem section
+- 3-Method Ecosystem section added.
-- Handle cases with Logs ceasing operation
+- Cases with Logs ceasing operation handled.
-- Add a bit about tracking via STH Interaction
+- Text on tracking via STH Interaction added.
-- Add a section with some early recommendations for mixing
+- Section with some early recommendations for mixing added.
-- Add a section detailing blocking connections, frustrating it, and the implications
+- Section detailing blocking connections, frustrating it, and the implications added.

 ## Changes between -01 and -02